 While the Moors lost control over the Iberian Peninsula, the azulejos stayed.
 In 1503, King Manuel I of Portugal visited Seville.
 He was impressed by the application of tiles there and introduced the techniques used in Spain to his country.

 It was Portugal that turned the tiles with their decorative character into an actual form of art.
-Portuguese artists illustrated the tiles with scenes from their countries rich history and of the Portuguese expeditions around the globe.
+Portuguese artists illustrated the tiles with scenes from their country’s rich history and of the Portuguese expeditions around the globe.

-The facade of the building in Largo Rafael Bordalo Pinheiro represents the four elements: earth, water, air and fire
+The facade of the building in Largo Rafael Bordalo Pinheiro represents the four elements: earth, water, air and fire.

 In the 19th century, the invention of silkscreen printing allowed mass production of azulejos.
 As a result, more people decided to decorate their houses with the colourful tiles – both on the inside and on the outside.
 Since then, many kitchens are decorated with tiles.
 Typical Portuguese vegetables are the most common motive.

 The production of tiles is similar to the production of glass.
 They are baked in an oven.
 Until today, two traditional productions methods remain most commonly used in Portugal.
 The methods differ in the way the colour is applied.
-The standard method is to simply paint the tiles by hand and then bake them.
+The standard method is to simply paint the tiles by hand and then to bake them.
 Another way is to use “cordas”, small ropes that are put on the tiles.
-The colour is applied and after baking the ropes are removed.
+The colour is applied and, after baking, the ropes are removed.
 This method leaves little notches on the tiles thereby creating a kinetic effect.